 There are a variety of schemes available to help householders make their properties more energy efficient.

-If you own your own home, rent privately, or are a Livin tenant, we may be able to offer you advice on boilers, insulation and other energy saving advice schemes
+If you own your own home or rent privately, we may be able to offer you Advice on boilers, insulation and other energy saving advice schemes

 Some energy companies are currently offering fully fitted boiler grants, subject to eligibility and survey, to people who really need them.
 If you are on certain benefits, with a lower income and inefficient boilers, they can help make sure you can keep your home warm.
 Contact us for more information on this scheme.

 The Council is working with EON Energy and 0800 Repair to provide grants to replace your old solid fuel back boiler with a new wall mounted gas boiler and central heating.
 See our Central heating grants page to find out more information and to apply online.